-One thing that always impresses me about Starwood (SPG) is how effectively this hotel chain segments its various brands.
+One thing that always impresses me about Marriott – given the SPG legacy – is how effectively this hotel chain segments its various brands.
 Each has a distinct personality.
-When I stayed at the W Bangkok last year, the vibe was unmistakably hip and happening so coming to St. Regis Singapore and witnessing its unabashed luxury definitely made for a wonderful contrast.
+When I stayed at the W Bangkok last year, the vibe was unmistakably hip and happening so coming to St. Regis Singapore and witnessing its unabashed luxury during my staycation definitely made for a wonderful contrast.

 My check-in was quite straightforward.
-Despite the hotel being at full occupancy during my stay, I did not have to queue when I checked-in.
-The front desk staff was attentive enough to search for my SPG membership even though I forgot my details.
+Despite the hotel being at full occupancy during my staycation, I did not have to queue when I checked-in.
+The front desk staff was attentive enough to search for my Marriott membership even though I forgot my details.
 In no time, I was given my key cards to my room and off I went.

 I stayed at the Executive Deluxe Room which is actually the most basic category room at the St. Regis Singapore.
 That being said, my room was nothing short of palatial.
 At 52 square meters, I could count it among the largest basic category, non-suite hotel rooms in Singapore, matched only by the likes of the Ritz Carlton Millenia or Shangri-la Singapore’s Valley Wing.
 The first thing I noticed about my room is that it had two sofas – one by the window, which by the way was at least 5 meters long, and another one right in front of my bed.
 The room had all the creature comforts that one would expect from a hotel of this standard – flat-screen TV, a minibar that was filled to the brim, complimentary coffee and tea bags.
 But what I found notable were the following: